 - Slip and Fall – These cases are filed when an individual slips, falls and injures themselves in a public building due to something hazardous.
 There are exceptions, like if there was a sign to warn you or whether or not it happened in an authorized area.
 Property and business owners are legally obligated to keep their public places safe to access.

 - Medical Malpractice – Patients can be injured from a hospital’s incompetence.
 This can range from receiving the wrong dosage of medicine to improper procedure.
 Medical malpractice can also occur if a doctor infringes on the standard of care.
 You may have recently gone to a hospital and received inadequate care that led to significant harm.
 A personal injury attorney would be able to help you get the compensation you need from that hospital.

 In the case that your personal injury was caused by something else and you’re unsure if you should file, call Adam S. Kutner & Associates personal injury attorneys.
 As for the above reasons, there are particular situations for each that applies for a claim.
 Understand that these can vary from each state.
 Speak to a personal injury attorney for more details.

 Necessary Steps Before You File a Personal Injury Claim

-- notifying the individual or entity that you’re filing a claim – While you’re at it, find out if they have insurance.
+- Notifying the Individual or Entity that you’re Filing a Claim – While you’re at it, find out if they have insurance.
 Without insurance, you may not get a reward for damages caused.
 All of the above tasks must be done in a timely manner.
-Each state has a “statue of limitations.”
+Each state has a “statute of limitations.”
 This means that there’s a certain amount of time you have after the accident that you can file a claim.
 For Nevada, you usually have two years.
 It can vary on the type of case as well as the entity.
 If you’re gonna sue the government, then time could be shorter.
 Speak to a personal injury attorney for more information about this.